- Wireless Speakers for Church Nursery – Determining the Best!

 Most sound systems are not Bluetooth enabled, so you have to purchase some equipment to make it possible.

-In this article I hope to help you figure out what will work best for your church.
-It is my desire to make this as easy and time effective as possible.
+In this article, I hope to help you figure out what will work best for your church.
+I desire to make this as easy and time useful as possible.
 The links to products go to Amazon.
-I have found that Amazon is both the easiest and least time consuming way to gather what I need for a project.
-Instead of spending hours going to music stores or electronic stores, I spend 15 minutes ordering what I need and 2 days later they show up at my door.
+I have found that Amazon is both the easiest and least time-consuming way to gather what I need for a project.
+Instead of spending hours going to music stores or electronic stores, I spend 15 minutes ordering what I need, and two days later they show up at my door.
 Easy Peasy!

-The other links in the article go to other helpful articles I have written or to other helpful articles on the web.
-Church technology does not have to be hard or time consuming.
+The other links in the article go to other helpful articles I have written or to other useful articles on the web.
+Church technology does not have to be laborious or time-consuming.

 4 Options To To Provide Sound To Your Nursery Or Cry Room

-Each have their advantages and disadvantages and at the end of the article I will share what I think the best option is for wireless speakers in a church nursery
+Each has their advantages and disadvantages, and at the end of the article I will share what I think the best option is for wireless speakers in a church nursery

-Option 1 - Do You Really Need To Go Wireless?
+Option 1 – Do You Need To Go Wireless?

-I would be remiss if I didn't at least ask you whether or not you really need to go wireless.
+I would be remiss if I didn’t at least ask you whether or not you need to go wireless.
 The wireless option for speakers in a church nursery is more expensive.
-It is really convenient but it will cost you more money.
+It is convenient, but it will cost you more money.